Select Page

 Cooking Dried Black Beans

-- Rinse and Sort: Begin by rinsing the beans under cold water.
-Sort through them to remove any small stones or damaged beans.
+• Rinse and Sort: Rinse the beans in cold water and pick out any small stones or damaged beans.

-- Overnight Soak: Place the beans in a large bowl and cover them with water (about 2-3 inches above the beans).
-Let them soak overnight, then drain and rinse.
+• Overnight Soak: Soak beans in water 2-3 inches above them and leave overnight, then drain and rinse.

-- Drain and Use or Store: Once the beans are tender, drain them.
-Use them immediately in recipes or store them in the fridge for up to five days, or freeze for up to three months.
+• Store or Use: Once tender, drain and use immediately or store in the fridge for up to five days, or freeze for up to three months.

 Culinary Uses for Black Beans